jackokring/Rack/plugins/KRT Free/README.md

   * CHD - A 3 note chord quantizer.
 With drift tuning.
   * PHY - A complex physical modelled 4 output wave source.

+# Source DSL (All-in-one DSP.hpp edits)

+The source has a domain specific language to compile modules.
+Current syntax includes

+  * BEGIN(classname, "readable name") ... cpp inards of step ...
+END
+  * IN, OUT, PARA, LIGHT for all those easy controls used in DSP
+  * LIBINIT ... global ...
+GENERIC ... local ...
+STEP ... tick ...
+SHOW(size) ... gui ...
+LIBEND
+  * INPUT, OUTPUT, CTRL, LED to place things on the show
+  * IS(classname) used in gui for specific design
+  * libs.hpp place to put all your library includes
+  * a standardized co-ordinate system based on size 5 multiples, 4 centred knobs, 6 sockets in 2 columns and 2 leds per size 5
+  * a .svg standard path in /res based on classname
+  * TYPE ... type expression ...
+DEF ... func name and args ...
+SUB ... code ...
+RETURN for generic functions
+  * TYPE ... type expression ...
+DEF ... var name (and array) ...
+VAR for generic variables